SparkleDEV/dotfiles/README.md

    - A way around this is changing the command to run `stow --adopt .`, although this will override all the files in the `.dotfiles` directory, so be sure to rollback using `git restore .` after this step.

 [Here's the tutorial for that in case I'm stoopid and still can't manage to set this up (which will most likely happen)](https://www.youtube.com/watch?v=y6XCebnB9gs)

+## Managed programs

+**!!
+THIS LIST MIGHT NOT BE COMPLETE AS I AM TOO LAZY TO MANAGE !!**

+1. kitty
+2. zsh
+3. fastfetch